Engee documentation

 Block n-D Lookup Table generates output data by searching or evaluating table values based on input values.

-Block inputs Block behaviour n-D Lookup Table
+Block inputs Block behavior n-D Lookup Table

-Outputs a tabular value at the intersection of rows, columns and higher dimensions.
+Outputs a tabular value at the intersection of rows, columns, and higher dimensions.

 Interpolates the corresponding table values using the selected Interpolation method.

-Extrapolates the output value using the selected .
-Extrapolation method.
+Extrapolates the output value using the selected Extrapolation method.

 Other blocks that perform equivalent operations